joebutler2/growing-object-oriented-software/ch_5_maintaining_the_tdd_cycle.md

  - validates our assumptions about the code
  - you should focus on making the intentions explicit so that the system is more maintainable

+## Develop from the inputs to the outputs

+We work from the UI to the internal objects, to the domain and possibly with external components.

+It's tempting to start with the domain models and then hook it into the rest of the system but that typically leads to integration challenges.

+## Unit test behavior not methods

+High test coverage doesn't mean the codebase will be easy to work with.
+Tests that focus purely on methods can lead to tests that describe what the code does but not what's it's for.

+Focus on the features that the subject should support.
+The tests should describe how to leverage the class for a use case.
+Focusing on code coverage is an anti-goal.

+Story time: - Nat revisited a project that focused on testing individual methods and realized that the code was hard to understand.
+It wasn't clear how each object was supposed to behave, what the responsibilities were, and how the different methods of objects work together.

+## Listen to the tests

+If a test is difficult to write then that typically means the design of the object under test should be improved.

+> It's time to bust out the refactor tractor

+The alternative way to response is to leave the design as is, which will eventually lead to "software rot".

+## Tuning the cycle

+Need a balance of the granularity of the tests.
+Too coarse and the number of permutations will cause the test suite to explode in execution time.

+Too fine grain will cause problems when you attempt to integrate objects.